ideyedi/ideyedi/README.md

 Previously, I worked as a network and embedded software developer at Ubiquity.

 My research interests include:
-- DevOps, SRE
+- Backend, DevOps
-- K8S, Backend
+- K8S, Public Cloud
 - AI, MLOps

 Skills
-- Familiar with Python and C/C++, previously used Go
+- Familiar with Java and Python, previously used Go
 - Experiences in machine learning framework Pytorch and Tensorflow
-- Experiences in back-end framework FastAPI and Django
+- Experiences in back-end framework SpringBoot, FastAPI and Django
 - Experiences in provisioning frameworks which are SaltStack, Ansible
 - Experiences with public cloud that are AWS, GCP